bctiemann/pri/README.md

 in the old app, whereas class-based views (for example `TemplateView`) are a more flexible and semantic approach.
 Look up both in the Django docs.

-`urls.py` in each app directory define the URL patterns which map to specific views.
+`urls.py` in each app directory defines the URL patterns which map to specific views.
 Each app's `urls.py` is conventionally mapped to a central `urls.py` which exists in the main `pri` directory, which also houses the project's `settings.py` and core entry point modules.